CYB3RN3T1C12/latex-markdown-compiler/README.md

 # LaTeX Markdown Compiler

-A powerful VS Code extension that compiles Markdown with LaTeX support into fully styled HTML and PDF documents using a modular template architecture and headless Chrome rendering.
+A powerful VS Code extension that compiles Markdown with LaTeX support into fully styled HTML, PDF, PNG, and JPEG documents using a modular template architecture and headless Chrome rendering.

 ---